 It’s wonderful that even as an Assistant Professor of game design, you’re still actively continuing to learn.
 Could you let us know about the Zenva courses that you’ve enrolled in, and how they’ve helped you as an instructor?

-I’ve enrolled in many Zenva courses, including the HTML5 Game Development Mini-Degree, the Unity Game Development Mini-Degree, as well as other classes on making game assets.
+I’ve enrolled in many Zenva courses, including the Phaser Mini-Degree, the Unity Game Development Mini-Degree, as well as other classes on making game assets.
 Right now, I’m taking the Python Mini-Degree, which explains how Computer Vision works.
 In my position as a professor, my primary job is as a researcher developing new ways to communicate through games, and figuring out how existing interfaces (in game or otherwise) might communicate unintended things.
 My PhD focused specifically on financial trading technologies—which have many similarities with games, including the hardware they use.
 I use Zenva courses as a way to keep my coding skills sharp, particularly at times when I’m doing research that doesn’t involve programming or writing an article.
 In the classroom, my focus is usually on the theoretical end of game development, so I encourage students to use online courses, particularly Zenva courses, to hone their practice-based skills so that class time can be spent solving conceptual problems.